Edge Pro On-Boarding Guide

 Edge Virtual: Installation and On-Boarding on the Linux KVM Hypervisor

 Introduction This guide provides instructions to install and on-board Edge Virtual on the Linux KVM Hypervisor.
 Our guide is based upon KVM deployed on Ubuntu 20.04 LTS.
 Note: Edge Virtual is available in a Limited Release at this time.
-Assumptions A ...
+Throughput ...

 Edge Virtual: Installation and On-Boarding on the VMware ESXi 7.X Hypervisor

 Introduction This guide provides instructions to install and on-board Edge Virtual on the VMware ESXi 7.X Hypervisor.
 Note: Edge Virtual is available in a Limited Release at this time.
-Assumptions A working installation of VMware ESXi 7.X Available ...
+Throughput may vary based upon Host OS, Hypervisor, and ...

 Deploying Resilient Internet Access with Edge Pro